TP-2025-26-T7/central-unit/README.md

 # Central Unit

-The Central Unit is a FastAPI-based orchestration service designed to handle communication between traffic simulation modules (like SUMO) and network simulation bridges (OMNeT++).
-It serves as the decision-making core, processing telemetry from vehicles and infrastructure to issue instructions.
+The Central Unit is a FastAPI-based orchestration service designed to handle communication between traffic simulation modules (like SUMO), algorithmic decision engines, and network simulation bridges (OMNeT++).
+It acts as the central coordinator, processing telemetry from vehicles and infrastructure to issue instructions.

 ## Features

 *   **FastAPI Framework**: High-performance, asynchronous REST API.
-*   **SUMO Integration**: Dedicated endpoints to receive simulation steps, vehicle data, and junction info.
+*   **SUMO Integration**: Dedicated endpoints to receive simulation steps and forward them for processing.
+*   **SUMO Proxy**: Proxies management and configuration requests to the underlying SUMO API service.
+*   **Algorithm Delegation**: Offloads complex decision-making logic to an external Algorithm Runner service.
 *   **Persistent OMNeT++ Bridge**: A robust, full-duplex TCP client that maintains a persistent connection to an external OMNeT++ bridge for network simulation data exchange.
+*   **Step Logging**: Automatically logs simulation steps and decisions to JSONL files for replay and analysis.
 *   **Dockerized**: Ready for deployment using Docker and Docker Compose.

 ## Getting Started (Linux)